cis-batch-01/Java-training-material/README.md

 # What is array? how the data is stored in array?
  Array is collection of same datatype elemets in a sequential memory address.
  The idea is to store multiple items of the same type together.
+ # How do you iterate array values?
+  To Iterate the array values form a loop with loop contarint